TorchDR/TorchDR/docs/source/torchdr.user_guide.rst

 Dimensionality Reduction Modules
 --------------------------------

-TorchDR provides a wide range of dimensionality reduction (DR) methods, including spectral methods and neighbor embedding methods.
+TorchDR provides a wide range of dimensionality reduction (DR) methods.
 All DR estimators inherit the structure of the :meth:`DRModule` class:

 .. autosummary::
    :toctree: stubs